gnss-sdr/gnss-sdr/README.md

-#### Build the [Google C++ Testing Framework](https://github.com/google/googletest "Googletest Homepage"), also known as Google Test:
+#### Download the [Google C++ Testing Framework](https://github.com/google/googletest "Googletest Homepage"), also known as Google Test:

 ~~~~~~
 $ wget https://github.com/google/googletest/archive/v1.10.x.zip
 $ unzip v1.10.x.zip
-$ cd googletest-1.10.x
-$ cmake -DINSTALL_GTEST=OFF -DBUILD_GMOCK=OFF .
-$ make
 ~~~~~~

-Please **DO NOT install** Google Test (do *not* type `sudo make install`).
-Every user needs to compile his tests using the same compiler flags used to compile the installed Google Test libraries; otherwise he may run into undefined behaviors (i.e. the tests can behave strangely and may even crash for no obvious reasons).
-The reason is that C++ has this thing called the One-Definition Rule: if two C++ source files contain different definitions of the same class/function/variable, and you link them together, you violate the rule.
+Please **DO NOT build or install** Google Test.
+Every user needs to compile tests using the same compiler flags used to compile the Google Test libraries; otherwise he or she may run into undefined behaviors (_i.e._, the tests can behave strangely and may even crash for no obvious reasons).
+The explanation is that C++ has the One-Definition Rule: if two C++ source files contain different definitions of the same class/function/variable, and you link them together, you violate the rule.
 The linker may or may not catch the error (in many cases it is not required by the C++ standard to catch the violation).
 If it does not, you get strange run-time behaviors that are unexpected and hard to debug.
-If you compile Google Test and your test code using different compiler flags, they may see different definitions of the same class/function/variable (e.g. due to the use of `#if` in Google Test).
-Therefore, for your sanity, we recommend to avoid installing pre-compiled Google Test libraries.
-Instead, each project should compile Google Test itself such that it can be sure that the same flags are used for both Google Test and the tests.
-The building system of GNSS-SDR does the compilation and linking of googletest to its own tests; it is only required that you tell the system where the googletest folder that you downloaded resides.
-Just add to your `$HOME/.bashrc` file the following line:
+If you compile Google Test and your test code using different compiler flags, they may see different definitions of the same class/function/variable (_e.g._, due to the use of `#if` in Google Test).
+Therefore, for your sanity, GNSS-SDR does not make use of pre-compiled Google Test libraries.
+Instead, it compiles Google Test's source code itself, such that it can be sure that the same flags are used for both Google Test and the tests.
+The building system of GNSS-SDR manages the compilation and linking of Google Test's source code to its own tests; it is only required that you tell the system where the Google Test folder that you downloaded resides.
+Just type in your terminal (or add it to your `$HOME/.bashrc` file for a permanent solution) the following line:

 ~~~~~~
 export GTEST_DIR=/home/username/googletest-1.10.x
 ~~~~~~

-changing `/home/username/googletest-1.10.x` by the actual directory where you unpacked googletest.
+changing `/home/username/googletest-1.10.x` by the actual path where you unpacked Google Test.
+If the CMake script does not find that folder, or the environment variable is not defined, or the source code is not installed by a package, then it will download a fresh copy of the Google Test source code and will compile and link it for you.